mvdan/fdroidcl/README.md

 ### Advantages over the Android client

- * Faster to use command line interface
+ * Command line interface
- * Ability to batch install/update/remove without root nor system privileges
+ * Batch install/update/remove apps without root nor system privileges
  * Handle multiple Android devices

-### Android client features this will never have
+### What it will never do

- * "Update available" notifications
+ * Run as a daemon, e.g. periodic index updates
- * Run on Android with a user interface
+ * Graphical user interface
+ * Act as an F-Droid server
- * Swap apps over WiFi or Bluetooth and local repos
+ * Swap apps with devices running the Android client